Manufactured | Modular | Park Models

 Florida Homes Direct offers an unlimited variety of housing options designed to meet each customer's budget.
-We are direct dealers for Affinity Building Systems, Franklin, Legacy, Palm Harbor, Scotbilt and TRU.
+We are direct dealers for Affinity Building Systems, Legacy, Palm Harbor, Scotbilt and TRU.

 We are certified General Contractors for Florida, Alabama, Georgia and Mississippi, along with Florida licensed manufactured and modular home installers.

 We will assist you in choosing the correct home for your site, design and install the appropriate foundation, install and hook up site utilities, provide building permits and all other site work such as driveways, carports, fencing, etc.